swang392/demo-html/README.md

 ## Constraints

 This application must be deployed on an application that uses Kinect.
 Navigation through this application relies on Kinect skeletal recognition.
+Ideal distance away from Kinect sensor is around one to two meters; being too close can sometimes mess up the sensor.

 ## Collaboration Record